the-road-to-learn-react/the-road-to-learn-react/manuscript/chapter2.md

   * usage and implementation of ES6 class components and functional stateless components
   * approaches to style your components
 * ES6
-  * arrow functions with block and concise bodies to shorten your function declarations
   * functions that are bound to a class are class methods
   * destructuring of objects and arrays
   * default parameters